valkum/slick/README.md

 ## Optionsets
 To create your option sets, go to:
 "admin/config/media/slick"
+These will be available at Manage display field format, and Views UI.

 ## Views and Fields
 Slick works with Views and as field display formatters.